Pearson Global Forum 2018

 A native of New Orleans, Mr. Fontaine graduated summa cum laude with a B.A. in International Relations from Tulane University.
 He also holds a M.A. in International Affairs from the Johns Hopkins School of Advanced International Studies (SAIS) in Washington, and he attended Oxford University.
 He is a member of the Council on Foreign Relations and has been an adjunct professor in the Security Studies Program at Georgetown University’s School of Foreign Service.
 He also served as the chairman of the World Economic Forum’s Global Agenda Council on the United States.

-The inaugural Pearson Global Forum was held at the University of Chicago in October 2018.
+The 2019 Pearson Global Forum was held at the Axica Convention Center in Berlin, Germany.